ClickHouse/clickhouse-docs/docs/en/cloud/reference/compute-compute-separation.md

 ## What will happen after the private preview program ends

-Once the private preview program ends and the compute-compute separation feature is released in GA, your newly created service(s) will be deleted.
-The original service with all the data will stay in place.
-At the same time, you will be able to recreate the new service(s) using the cloud console.
+Once the private preview program ends and the compute-compute separation feature is released in GA, your newly created service(s) will stay as a part of the new compute-compute separation feature.
+No data or services will be deleted.